imbus/testbench-vscode-extension/README.md

 This Visual Studio Code Extension for TestBench allows you to:
 - Display the project management tree and the test theme tree, where you can navigate through the tree elements.
-- Generate robotframework test cases from test cycles directly within Visual Studio Code.
+- Generate robotframework test cases from test cycles, test themes and test case sets directly within Visual Studio Code.

 ## Features

-- Display project management tree and test theme tree in separate views
+- Display project management tree and test theme tree in separate views.
-- Generate robotframework test cases
+- Generate robotframework test cases for the selected tree element type.

 ## Installation